-ICT Initiatives are currently ongoing at national level in the areas of eInfrastructure and Education (Science, Technology and Higher Education Program, Tanzania National Research and Education Network, eLibraries, Education Management Information System, National ICT Backbone), eHealth, Information Society & Entrepreneurship (TANZICT project, Dar TEknohama Business ICT Incubator.
+ICT Initiatives are currently ongoing at national level in the areas of eInfrastructure and Education (Science, Technology and Higher Education Program, Tanzania National Research and Education Network, eLibraries, Education Management Information System), eHealth, Information Society & Entrepreneurship (TANZICT project, Dar Teknohama Business ICT Incubator.
 KINU) and the Tanzania ICT Technology Park.

-Science Technology and Higher Education Program (STHEP) is a World Bank funded project to the Government of Tanzania, implemented through the Ministry of Education and Vocational Training (MoEVT) program with support from the Ministry of Communication Science and Technology (MCST).
-This is a seven-year program that is broken down into two phases of activities.
-APL1 activities has to be implemented within the first two years and APL2 activities will be accomplished within the last five years of the program.
+Science Technology and Higher Education Program (STHEP) is funded as a World Bank IDA loan of $100 million to the Government of Tanzania, implemented through the Ministry of Education and Vocational Training (MoEVT) program with support from the Ministry of Communication Science and Technology (MCST).
+This was initially a seven-year program, which was approved in 2008 and divided into two phases of activities.
+APL1 activities were to be implemented within the first two years and APL2 activities were to be accomplished within the last five years of the program.
 The long-term purpose of STHEP is to improve development of human capital in area of Science and Technology (S&T) and create a knowledge-based economy within the next ten years.
-128 Higher Education and Research Institutions (HERIs) are under STHEP program.
+128 Higher Education and Research Institutions (HERIs) were identified as being under the STHEP program.

 STHEP has four program components: Component 1A - Investments in Priority Discipline for Economic Growth; Component 1B - Expanded capacity for Teachers preparation and for graduate's studies in education; Component 2A - Strengthening Key Higher Education Agencies and Institutions; Component 2B - Investments in ICT based Higher Education Systems.
 STHEP Component 2B is focusing on four (4) major areas being; National Research and Education Network (NREN), Education Management Information system (EMIS), E-Library, and E-Learning.
 Shared mechanisms to support the implementation of Component 2B of STHEP have being established between all 128 HERIs under this program.